-SSC staff should also be aware of the rules on VAT deductibility in each of the Member States for which they are responsible.
+SSC staff should also be aware of the rules on VAT deductibility in each Member State they are responsible for.
 Recovering VAT which is not deductible can lead to penalties and interest charges; and failing to recover VAT that is deductible directly reduces the profitability of the business.
-Rules are often complex and subject to alteration, either as a result of legal cases or because of changes in interpretation by the local tax authorities.
+Rules are often complex and subject to alteration.
+Either as a result of legal cases or because of changes in interpretation by the local tax authorities.

 2. Coding of AR invoices

 ERP systems will normally automatically code AR invoices based on the VAT conditions contained in the system; but SSC staff need to be able to identify where an incorrect VAT code has been generated.
-As staff are normally expected to be involved in raising manual invoices (particularly for transactions with group companies) they are likely to need to be able to allocate the appropriate VAT code to an invoice.
+Staff involved in raising manual invoices (particularly for transactions with group companies) need to be able to allocate the correct VAT code to an invoice.

-To complicate matters further, there can also be issues with Intrastat and EC Sales Lists for goods and services if sales invoices are not raised correctly, as information needed for the reports is not being collected correctly.
+To complicate matters further, incorrect sales invoices creates issues with Intrastat and EC Sales Lists for goods and services.
+As as result of incorrect information needed for the reports.